 Orchestral music by Enrique Soro.
 'The composer's melodic instinct, mastery of orchestration and sense of form are evident throughout ...'

-Madrigals from Monteverdi's Venice period, highly recommended.
+Madrigals from Monteverdi's Venice period.
 'Paul Agnew and his famous choristers give highly exciting performances, with every poetic nuance exploited to maximum musical effect.'

 Gergiev conducts Tchaikovsky's 'Nutcracker'. '... he delivers the big moments with overwhelming power.'